Monday, December 26, 2022

 It was hot, so we didn't take the beasts for a walk until late.
 It was really nice later as the sun began to set and the temperature began to drop.

-Boxing Day, after Sam declared the Boxing Day Sales to be a disappointment, (suffering from enochlophobia Boxing Day sales are only to be entertained online, chuckle, although I'd consider JB HiFi to add to my movie collection)
+Sam declared the Boxing Day Sales to be a disappointment, early on (suffering from enochlophobia, Boxing Day sales are only to be entertained online, chuckle, although I'd consider JB HiFi to add to my movie collection, of course) translation, no real purchases were made.

-We watched Travel Man with Richard Ayoade laughing a lot.
+We watched Travel Man with Richard Ayoade, and laughed a lot.
 He visited European cities with celebrity friends.
 (I think it was like a greatest hits of the Travel Man series) It is amazing the things you can do that I had never heard of in European cities, many of which I have visited more than once.
 Fabulous things.
+Grand things.
 It makes me want to travel again.

 The sun shone.